UtopianOwl/V-School/excercises/css-wars/README.md

 # CSS-WARS: THE SELECTOR AWAKENS
+Static webpage to practice css selectors
+It was designed by Drew Nauman as part of the curriculum for the V-School full-stack web development bootcamp.

+## Original instructions:
 A static repo to practice css selectors.

 You will be use three types of css selectors in this project: